kleotan901/kleotan901/README.md

 ## Hi there 👋

+I am a Python Developer, working with Django, DjangoREST, FastAPI, Scrapy and others.
+I have a strong knowledge of Python/OOP as well as SOLID concepts, also I have expiriance of using the SQLite and PostgreSQL databases.

 <!--
 **kleotan901/kleotan901** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.